 The Sam Houston Area Council offers a variety of events in which dens and packs are invited to participate.
 Districts also offer activities in your area.
 Here are a few you will not want to miss:

-Fun With Son (October) is an overnight campout for all new Tiger, Wolf, Bear and Webelos Scouts.
-Scouts will enjoy participating in BB guns, archery, crafts, games and more.
+Fun With Family (October) is an overnight campout for all new Cub Scouts.
+Cub Scouts will enjoy participating in BB guns, archery, crafts, games and more.
 Individual families can register for this event.
 Encourage your newly registered Cub Scouts to attend.

 Scout Fair (April) is the biggest Scouting extravaganza around!
-Join thousands of Scouts from all areas of Scouting for a day of fun, activities, crafts, games and food at Reliant Arena.
-The event is free of charge ($10 parking) and you do not need to register.
+Join thousands of Scouts from all areas of Scouting for a day of fun, activities, crafts, games and food at NRG Arena.
+The event is free of charge (~$12 for NRG parking) and you do not need to register.
 Bring your entire family, a camera and comfortable walking shoes.
 This is an event you will not want to miss.
 Arrive early, bring snacks and enjoy five hours of non-stop activities.

 The Sam Houston Area Council offers many camping opportunities for Cub Scouts.
 Packs and districts offer additional camping opportunities.